nixworks/public/news/2012/06/20/index.md

 ##### Syrian Observatory for Human Rights
 ### [The Syrian Observatory for Human Rights claims that at least 20 Syrian Army soldiers and five rebels are killed in heavy fighting near Latakia district. ](/news/2012/06/20/the-syrian-observatory-for-human-rights-claims-that-at-least-20-syrian-army-soldiers-and-five-rebels-are-killed-in-heavy-fighting-near-latak.md)
-_Context: Syrian Army, Latakia district, Syrian Observatory for Human Rights_
+_Context: Latakia district, Syrian Observatory for Human Rights, Syrian Army_

 ##### Libya
 ### [Tribal clashes in western Libya lead to 105 people dead and some 500 injured. ](/news/2012/06/20/tribal-clashes-in-western-libya-lead-to-105-people-dead-and-some-500-injured.md)